muhsindev4/flutter_graphql_client_plus/README.md

 ## 🧪 Debugging Tool Support (New!)

-We now support live debugging of your GraphQL requests with the Flutter GraphQL Plus Tool.
+We now support live debugging of your GraphQL requests with the  [**Flutter GraphQL Plus Tool**](https://github.com/muhsindev4/flutter_graphql_plus_tool).

-When enabled, this tool creates a WebSocket debug server that logs all GraphQL queries, mutations, and subscriptions sent from your app — helping you visualize and debug real-time traffic.
+When enabled, this tool creates a  **WebSocket debug server**  that logs all GraphQL queries, mutations, and subscriptions sent from your app — helping you visualize and debug real-time traffic.

 ### 🔌 Usage with Debug Tool

-Clone and run the debug tool app locally or on your desired machine.
+1. Clone and run the  [debug tool app](https://github.com/muhsindev4/flutter_graphql_plus_tool)  locally or on your desired machine.

-The tool creates a WebSocket server (e.g., ws://152.162.57.112:4040).
+2. The tool creates a WebSocket server (e.g.,  `ws://152.162.57.112:4040`).

-Point your Flutter app to the debug tool using the debugWebSocketUrl:
+3. Point your Flutter app to the debug tool using the  `debugWebSocketUrl`:

       FlutterGraphqlClient.init(
       graphQlEndPoint: Const.graphQlEndPoint,